jacquessham/SalesAnalytics/USSupermarket/Abtesting/Readme.md

 <br><br>
 First, we set the null and alternative hypothesis to answer this question.
 Then we will run ussupermarket_abtesting_Y.py to get p-value and power.
 Once we have the p-value and power, we can evaluate null hypothesis and estimate the type II error.
 <br><br>
-Question 1: Do high-income customers have higher spending score?
+Question 1: Do high-income customers have higher spending score?<br><br>
 H<sub>0</sub>: High-income customers have higher spending score, Spenind Score<sub>High-income</sub> > Sales<sub>Low-Income</sub>, High-Income customers have higher satification
 <br>
 H<sub>A</sub>: High-income customers have lower spending score, Spenind Score<sub>High-income</sub> < Spenind Score<sub>Low-Income</sub>, Low-Income customers have higher satification